In this article:

 Though extremely rare, holding in a sneeze can result in hearing damage.

 If a sneeze is stopped midway, the pressurized air in the lungs may get forced back into the ear through the Eustachian tube.
-This can cause damage in the middle and inner ear or even rupture the eardrum.
+This can cause damage in the middle and inner ear or can even rupture the eardrum.

 Injury to the membranes of the middle and inner ear may result in conductive hearing loss, severe sensorineural hearing loss, and vertigo.